Hacking Task Confounder in Meta-Learning: Problem Formulation and Analysis

 Based on the proposed SCM, an ideal meta-learning predictor for each task should only utilize causal factors and be invariant to any intervention on non-causal factors.
-However, the joint learning of multiple tasks can give rise to the issue of spurious correlations, thereby making it challenging to achieve optimal predictions.
-In order to investigate the mechanisms underlying the generation of spurious correlations, we consider the scenario of two binary classification tasks.
-Let $Y_i$ and $Y_j$ be variables from $\left\{ { \pm 1} \right\}$.
-We assume the two tasks have non-overlapping factors, e.g., ${{\rm{B}}^{i,j}} = \emptyset$, and the elements in ${{\rm A}^i}$ and ${{\rm A}^j}$ satisfy the constraint of Gaussian distribution.
+However, the joint learning of multiple tasks in meta-learning could give rise to the issue of using non-causal factors for unseen tasks, also known as spurious correlations, thereby making it challenging to achieve optimal predictions.
+To verify this claim, we consider the scenario of two binary classification tasks for simple but clear explanations.
+Let $Y_i$ and $Y_j$ be variables from $\left\{ { \pm 1} \right\}$, we assume $\tau_i$ and $\tau_j$ have non-overlapping factors, i.e., ${{\rm{B}}^{i,j}} = \emptyset$, and the elements in ${{\rm A}^i}$ and ${{\rm A}^j}$ satisfy the constraint of Gaussian distribution.
 Then, we have: \begin{theorem} If the correlation between $Y_i$ and $Y_j$ is not equal to 0.5, the optimal classifier has non-zero weights for non-causal factors for each task.
-If the correlation between $Y_i$ and $Y_j$ equals 0.5 and the number of training samples is limited, the optimal classifier also has non-zero weights for non-causal factors for each task. \end{theorem}
+If the correlation between $Y_i$ and $Y_j$ equals 0.5 with limited training data, the optimal classifier also has non-zero weights for non-causal factors in each task. \end{theorem}

 As inferred from the aforementioned theorem, the learned model leverages the causal factors from other tasks to facilitate the learning of the target task.
-The SCM corresponding to this process is illustrated in Figure \ref{fig2.2}.
 Taking the task $\tau_i$ as an example, the meta-learning model uses the causal factors ${{\rm A}^j}$ belonging to the task $\tau_j$ for learning $Y_i$.
-Thus, there is a spurious correlation between ${{\rm A}^j}$ and $Y_i$, which can be represented as a spurious path ${{\rm A}^j} \to Y_i$.
-Also, we can obtain the spurious path ${{\rm A}^i} \to Y_j$.
+Therefore, there is a spurious correlation between ${{\rm A}^j}$ and $Y_i$, which can be represented as a spurious path ${{\rm A}^j} \to Y_i$.
+Similarly, we can obtain the spurious path ${{\rm A}^i} \to Y_j$ for task $\tau_j$.
+These spurious correlations are called ``task confounders'', which are the reasons that lead to negative knowledge transfer in Subsection \ref{sec:3.2}.
 The learning process can be viewed as the inverse process of the generating mechanism.
-Therefore, we can obtain the SCM with two spurious paths, which can reflect the internal mechanism of task confounders in multi-task learning.
-The proof of Theorem 1 is provided in Appendix A.
+Therefore, we can obtain the SCM with two spurious paths as illustrated in Figure \ref{fig2.2}, which reflects the internal mechanism of task confounders in multi-task learning.
+The proof is provided in Appendix A.